 Orlando Science Center has come a long way since 1955.
 For most of its history, the Science Center operated in a small building that was the original cultural facility in Loch Haven Park.
 Today, Orlando Science Center occupies a beautiful, 207,000 sq. ft. facility that is architecturally distinctive and built for the future with spacious exhibit halls, nature habitats, classrooms, a theatre, an observatory and visitor amenities such as a science store and cafe.

-Today, Orlando Science Center attracts nearly 400,000 visitors each year with dynamic and engaging content.
+Today, Orlando Science Center attracts more than half a million visitors each year with dynamic and engaging content.
 The goal has always been to personalize the guest experience; demonstrating how science impacts everyday life.
 Structured programming ranges from on-site experiences that utilize exhibits, theatrical performances, classes, and events, to off-site educational programs in the schools.

 The Science Center’s many collaborative partnerships with public school districts, universities, colleges, science/technology corporations and other commercial and professional enterprises aid in promoting science and technology education for students and in fostering science literacy among Florida’s citizens.

 To truly be a community destination, the Science Center seeks to represent the needs of the people it serves.
 To that end, we strive to bring the core concepts of STEM (science, technology, engineering and math) to bear in an engaging way.
 To satisfy our mission Inspire Science Learning for Life, we will continue to encourage exploration and discovery by focusing on the following areas:

 Health and Wellness/Life Science

 Technology (digital media, modeling and simulation, optics and lasers)

 We firmly believe that this approach will allow the Science Center to continue to be serve as a cornerstone for informal science learning.